Raphael-Boichot/A-penultimate-Arduino-DHT22-recorder/README.md

 ## Example of plot output vs time
 ![](Matlab_Stuff/Plot.png)
-This series of data has been recorded in a cellar during 3 weeks
+This series of data has been recorded in a cellar during 3 weeks.
+Data are treated with a 10 minutes moving average.

 ## Example of plot output in a psychrometric chart
 ![](Matlab_Stuff/Pimp.png)
-Same data than the preceding plot but presented differently
+Same data than the preceding plot but presented differently.
+Data are treated with a 10 minutes moving average.

 ## Funfact
 This device proved that the energy saving closure of a certain French university during two consecutive winters was only a political display since the heating remained on full blast during the entire closure.
 Thanks to this crap device I made new friends !